OpenMoonRay/openmoonray-docs/docs/getting-started/installation/building-moonray/general_build.md

 **Compiler**

-The Rocky 9 script installs GCC 11. clang 13/15/17 should also work for MoonRay, but we have seen a few issues building the dependencies with clang.
+The Rocky 9 script installs GCC 11.
+Clang 13/15/17 should also work for MoonRay, but we have seen a few issues building the dependencies with Clang.

 **CMake**